timurco/AiCommitAgent/README.md

 ## How It Works

-1. Checks your staged files (`git status --porcelain`)
+1. Checks if there are staged files (exits early if none)
 2. Gets the diff (`git diff --cached`)
 3. Analyzes recent commits for style reference
-4. Sends context to Gemini AI
+4. Sends context to Gemini AI only if there are changes
 5. Generates commit message following the rules
-6. Shows preview and asks for confirmation
+6. Shows preview and asks for confirmation (unless `-y` flag)
 7. Creates the commit

 ## Requirements